 Special education needs

 Bermuda has been shifting towards an inclusive education system.
-The Education Planning Team decided to close special schools between 1980s and 1990s with the aim to move towards a unified system.
+The country’s Education Planning Team decided to close special schools between the 1980s and the 1990s with the aim to move towards a unified system.
 After a review in the late 1990s, a special school reopened in 2003 to serve learners with multiple disabilities.

 According to the Government of Bermuda, there are at present two special schools operating in the country.

 Developed in the 1990s, the School Team Process regulated early identification and pre-referral mechanisms for students in need.
 Involving teachers, parents and other professionals, it was meant to determine learners’ placement in special schools.
 However, it was not widely implemented.
 Therefore, the inclusive and special education policy calls for the formulation of a policy on the diagnosis and/or identification of all exceptionalities and special needs.
 An ongoing, unbiased formal and informal assessment was also advocated for in the 2006 National Policy on Disabilities.

 Bermuda is one of the 14 British Overseas Territories.
 Among its fundamental rights and freedoms, the 1968 Bermuda Constitutional Order prohibits and protects from any discrimination based on race, place of origin, political opinion, colour, religion or disability (Art.
 12).
 Those grounds are expanded in the 1981 Human Rights Act, amended in 2013 to include ethnic and national origin and sex and sexual orientation, among others (Art.
 2).